timaar/burgerloket-attestdemo/README.md

 2. security using the spec

 # How to use this demo-template
-This is a possible certificates provider for [mijn burgerprofiel](https://www.vlaanderen.be/uw-overheid/mijn-burgerprofiel).
+This is a possible certificates provider for "[mijn burgerprofiel](https://www.vlaanderen.be/uw-overheid/mijn-burgerprofiel)".
-If you want to integrate with burgerprofiel you have create a client that produces json as shown in this project.
+If you want to integrate with burgerprofiel you have to create a client that produces json as shown in this project.
-To see your certificate(s) on mijn burgerprofiel there is also some configuration needed on the Vlaanderen side but if you implement this demo for your use-case the integration with mijn-burgerprofiel is a matter of hours.
+To see your certificate(s) on mijn burgerprofiel there is also some configuration needed on the Vlaanderen side but if you implement this demo for your use-case the integration with "mijn burgerprofiel" is a matter of hours.

 # Related tutorials